 Doug brings his entrepreneurial spirit and positive outlook to the world of conservation.
 Originally from New York, he managed UBS Investment Bank’s Mortgage Backed Securities Operations team through the credit crisis and was the first Executive Director of WildFF.
 Currently residing in Seattle, Doug’s passions lie in creating profitable business ventures that are deeply rooted in ecological and social justice.
 He holds his MBA in Sustainable Systems with an Energy Certificate from Pinchot University (formerly known as BGI).

-Board President - Member since 2012
+Board Vice President - Member since 2015

 Dr. Jason Scullion is a forest conservationist and Assistant Professor of Environmental Studies at McDaniel College (Maryland, USA), where he teaches courses in environmental policy and management, conservation biology, and sustainability.
 Jason has a PhD in Environmental and Forest Sciences and master’s degrees in Public Administration and Forest Resources from the University of Washington.
 His research is focused on conserving frontier forests in the Americas through improved policy design and planning.

-Board Treasurer - Member since 2012
+VP Community Development & Inclusion - Member since 2012

 Liz Feldman has an MBA from Pinchot University, previously known as Bainbridge Graduate Institute, and currently serves as a business advisor for emerging, women and minority owned businesses for Portland State University’s Business Outreach Program.
 Her years in the Peace Corps in Paraguay, Experiential Education, Wilderness Therapy, and even her BS in Biology have helped shaped Liz’s passionate relationship with nature and the people who interact with it.